-transactions are properly recorded, processed, and summarized to permit the preparation of financial statements in conformity with generally accepted accounting principles;

-- assets are safeguarded against loss from unauthorized acquisition, use or disposition; and - transactions are executed in accordance with laws governing the use of budget authority and other laws and regulations that could have a direct and material effect on the financial statements.
+- transactions are properly recorded, processed, and summarized to permit the preparation of financial statements in conformity with generally accepted accounting principles; - assets are safeguarded against loss from unauthorized acquisition, use or disposition; and - transactions are executed in accordance with laws governing the use of budget authority and other laws and regulations that could have a direct and material effect on the financial statements.

 Auditors' Responsibility.
-Our responsibility is to express an opinion on the 1998 and 1997 financial statements of Ginnie Mae based on our audits.
+Our responsibility is to express an opinion on the 1999 and 1998 financial statements of Ginnie Mae based on our audits.
 We conducted our audits in accordance with generally accepted auditing standards; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Bulletin No. 98-08, as applicable to government corporations.
 Those standards require that we plan and perform the audit to obtain reasonable assurance that the financial statements are free of material misstatement and presented fairly in accordance with generally accepted accounting principles.
 We believe that our audits provide a reasonable basis for our opinion.
 Our audits were not designed to test the requirements of OMB Bulletin No. 98-08 relating to the Federal Financial Management Improvement Act (FFMIA), which is not considered applicable at the Ginnie Mae level.
 FFMIA requirements will be reviewed and reported on at the HUD consolidated level.
-Our audits were also not designed to test the requirements of OMB Bulletin No. 98-08 relating to the Credit Reform Act of 1990, because Ginnie Mae's financial statements were prepared in conformity with generally accepted accounting principles.
+Our audits were also not designed to test the requirements of the Credit Reform Act of 1990, because Statement of Federal Financial Accounting Standards No. 2, Accounting for Direct Loans and Loan Guarantees, have not been considered in preparing these financial statements.